-A read-only parameter of type armral_modulation_type.
+A read-only parameter of type armral modulation type.

-The type of modulation which was performed.
-Required to perform bit-deinterleaving as the inverse of the bit-interleaving described in section 5.4.2 of TS 38.212.
+The type of modulation to perform.
+Required to perform bit-interleaving, as described in section 5.4.2 of TS 38.212.

 Input array of a total of e 8-bit LLRs.
 This is the output after demodulation.